appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/authentication/authentication-type/oauth2-authentication/authorization-code.md

 You can follow the step-by-step guide provided by Zoho to [Register the Client](https://www.zoho.com/people/api/oauth-steps.html).
 :::

-Once you make changes to the above fields, click `Save & Authorize` button to create the Authenticated API.
-You’ll be asked to authorize the datasource by sign in to your Zoho Account.
+Once you change the above fields, click the `Save & Authorize` button to create the Authenticated API.
+You’ll be asked to authorize the datasource by signing in to your Zoho Account.
 You’ll be navigated to the Appsmith Datasource screen with a response status as success available in the address bar on successful authentication.

 Once the datasource is added, you can create queries and perform different actions with the Zoho Campaign interface.